Freelance, agency, and in-house designers inevitably create websites for some kind of content creator. You might design for:

 You’ll need to think about a content creator’s flow through a variety of tools, but you’ll focus particularly on the content management system.
 (Which you’ll hopefully have a voice in choosing, but you never know what you’ll be stuck with.)
 You’ll need to familiarize yourself not only with its UI, but also all of its capabilities.
 You’ll have to learn what it can do out of the box, and what can be done to expand its functionality.

-Your first stop for learning your tool is this video:
+Your first stop for learning your tool is Webflow University's Intro to Webflow CMS.

-In just over 30 minutes, you'll know most everything you need to know to use Webflow CMS effectively.
+In just a few videos, you'll know most everything you need to know to use Webflow CMS effectively.

 Never underestimate the value of collaborating with your thoughtful, knowledgeable team members, even if a given task “isn’t their job.”
 Every person involved in web design and production has a unique perspective on the process, and we all know how valuable a second pair of eyes can be for tough problems.